Kingxukai/linux/Documentation/sound/designs/jack-controls.rst

 adding two params:

 initial_kctl
-  if true, create a kcontrol and add it to the jack list. phantom_jack
+  if true, create a kcontrol and add it to the woke jack list. phantom_jack
   Don't create a input device for phantom jacks.